German court convicts Syrian IS member of war crimes for torturing captives | Law-Order

 A German court convicted a Syrian man Tuesday of torturing captives while he was a member of the Islamic State group in Syria.

 The Berlin regional court found Raed E. guilty of war crimes, membership of a foreign terrorist organization and other offences.
-It sentenced the defendant, whose surname wasn't released in line with German privacy rules, to 11 years in prison.
+It sentenced the defendent, whose surname wasn't released in line with German privacy rules, to 11 years imprisonment.

 The defendant left Syria in 2015 and traveled to Germany, where he was arrested last year.